13. Graphics#

 for circles to look like ones, and not ovals;log

-– switches logarithmic scaling on particular axes:""
+– logarithmic scaling on particular axes:""

 (none; default),"x"